-The Vajrasana, or Diamond Pose, is a simple yet very powerful yoga pose.
+Vajrasana is a simple seated yoga pose known to support digestion, improve posture, and enhance focus.
+It can be safely practised after meals, making it an easy and effective habit for overall well-being.
 This pose is often praised for its outstanding effects on the digestive system and its soothing impact on the mind, which enables people to become aware of their bodies.
-To sit in Vajrasana, sit on the knees, with the spine straight and tall as a diamond, with the power and firmness of a diamond.
+To sit in Vajrasana means to sit on the knees, with the spine straight and tall, and with the power and firmness of a diamond.

 ● Sit on touching knees on the floor, keeping them close but not touching.